domobot5k/novel-lightweight/packages/core/README.md

 ## Introduction

 [Novel](https://novel.sh/) is a Notion-style WYSIWYG editor with AI-powered autocompletions by Steven-tey.
-This is a fork with the aim of removing Vercel-blob, analytics so that your WYSIWYG editor remains lightweight!
+This is a fork with the aim of removing Vercel-blob, analytics so that your WYSIWYG editor remains lightweight and customized out of vercels's services

 <br />